Introduction

 It seems that most of these references are in Ezekiel’s prophecy.

 Yes, very true.
-Ezekiel was the prophet who did the most to highlight this aspect of God’s revelation.
-Historical events reveal to us God’s existence and character.
+Ezekiel was the prophet who did the most to teach us that historical events reveal to us God’s existence and character.
 Consider God’s wrath which He will pour out on Gog.
-God says that the purpose for such wrath is to display His holiness before the watching eyes of the nations.
+God says that the purpose for such wrath is to display His holiness before the watching eyes of the nations:

 and in the last verse of the same chapter: